jordanforbes/Power-Gord/README.md

 ## Current Problems
-currently there is an issue with enharmonic notes.
-Bb and A# are the same note and should be lit up on the fretboard because they're in the same location.
-I believe there is a way to do this with tonaljs.
+currently there is an issue with double sharps.